Ivan-LZY/SG-Cyclingscapes/README.md

 # Background

 The primary aim of this project is to have fun!
-Like many others, I have caught the cycling bug in this past 2 years of pandemic.
+Like many others, I have caught the cycling bug in these past 2 years of pandemic.
 Hence, coming up with a project to marry this favourite past time of mine with my curiosity for computer vision was straightforward.

 It is also interersting to find out if segmentation models trained on European cities translate well to Singapore's garden-city state.